 National Assisted Living Week kicks off on Sunday, Sept.
 10. The theme this year is a "Season of Reflection."
-It provides us with the opportunity to reflect on all the ways Gardant-managed assisted living communities benefit residents and their families.
+It provides us with the opportunity to reflect on reduct managed assisted living a companities have fit used data and their families.